So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 Yep, sorry, there was a choice ‘e’ but don’t think I’ll leave ya hanging!
 Here’s the lowdown on what a campervan relocation in Australia entails and my experience with it.
 It’s really the best way to get around the country if you’re just trying to get to another city!

 What is a campervan relocation?
+Is it like a one-way car rental in Australia?

 Get me there right meow!